rfns/frontier/README.md

 }
 ```

-*  __Seamless marshalling procedure:__ Normalizes the instance graphs by marshalling them into %Dynamic instances before serialization.
+*  __Seamless marshalling procedure:__ Normalizes the instance graphs by marshalling them into %DynamicObject instances before serialization.

 ```
 ClassMethod TestGETMixedDynamicObject(class As Frontier.UnitTest.Fixtures.Class) As %DynamicObject